 Auburn Speedster manufacturers

-These companies are still actively in Business
+These companies were still actively in Business as of this publishing

-Manufactured: Auburn 866 Speedsters 1968-1981, 874 Auburn
+Manufactures: Auburn 866 Speedsters 1968-1981, 874 Auburn Phaetons

-Phaetons 1974 -1981 and the 8/10 Cords 1964 -1966.
+1974 -1981 and the 8/10 Cords 1964 -1966.

-Cords and 2
+and 2

 nd Generation Auburns and Cords